Wednesday, June 22, 2022

 The traditional education-learning paradigm focuses on the individual.
 We are now in an era where everyone has access to information at their fingertips.
 Thus, companies need to focus on providing their employees with an enriching learning experience.
 Of course, it will benefit both them and the company.

 In order to have a scalable learning strategy, it’s important to first understand what your employees need and the types of tools and channels they use.
+Implementing a competency based learning platform helps align learning objectives with employee roles, ensuring targeted skill development.

 The learning experience shouldn’t stop when an employee leaves the office.
 In fact, it should follow them into their personal lives.
 This is why it’s critical to make sure you have learning tools and channels that both educate and entertain your employees outside of the workplace.
 It’s important to identify what your employees need and the types of tools and channels they use in order to provide them with the information they need most.